When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 B12 deficiency is now extremely common, and no doubt that heartburn drugs are contributing to these issues.

-Deficiency of B12 also interferes with energy production and liberation of energy from food.
+A deficiency of B12 also interferes with energy production and the liberation of energy from food.

 Even the most skeptical nutrition critic probably doesn’t want low energy.
 I’m pretty confident of this.